Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Theoretical Properties

+We establish consistency of our VARMA estimator with the lasso penalty in Phase-I and elastic net penalty in Phase-II under a double asymptotic regime where dimension $d$ grows with the sample size.
+Our Phase-II estimator is essentially an elastic net regression, but introduces additional complexities compared to i.i.d.\ or stochastic regression that need to be dealt with in the asymptotic analysis.
+The rows of the design matrix consist of consecutive observations from an \textit{approximate} version of the time series $z_t = [y_{t-1}^\top:\ldots: y_{t-p}^\top:a_{t-1}^\top:\ldots:a_{t-q}^\top]^\top$, with $a_t$ approximated by Phase-I residuals $\hat{\varepsilon}_t$.
+The error term in the regression involves $\hat{\varepsilon}_t$ which do not have an analytically tractable distribution.
+In addition, since $\Phi(L)y_t = \Theta(L)a_t$, the population covariance matrix of the predictors $\Sigma_z$ is potentially singular.
+It is not clear whether a restricted eigenvalue (RE) assumption, commonly used in high-dimensional regression \citep{powai2012}, holds in Phase-II regression.

+We start by establishing in Section \ref{subsec:key-results} deterministic upper bounds on the estimation error of a generic elastic net regression under some sufficient conditions.
+A crucial step to verify these sufficient conditions is to derive upper bounds to control the approximation error of $a_t$ by $\hat{\varepsilon}_t$ in Phase-I. We do this in Section \ref{subsec:error-phase-I}.
+Finally, in Section \ref{subsec:error-phase-II} we show that these sufficient conditions for Phase-II elastic net regression are satisfied with high probability for random realizations from the VARMA model, and present estimation error bounds.

-To maintain analytical tractability when tackling the above challenges, we consider two modifications in our Phase-II analysis.
-First, we use $\hat{y}_t := y_t - \hat{\varepsilon}_t$, the fitted values from Phase I, instead of $y_t$, as response in Phase II.
-The analysis can be modified in a straightforward fashion to use $y_t$ as a response in Phase II, although the resulting upper bounds become larger.
-Second, we analyze a constrained version of the penalized Phase-II estimator with an additional side constraint on the $\ell_1$ norm of the regression coefficient.
+To maintain analytical tractability when tackling the VARMA specific complexities, we consider two modifications in Phase-II.
+First, we use $\hat{y}_t := y_t - \hat{\varepsilon}_t$, the fitted values from Phase-I, instead of $y_t$, as response in Phase-II.
+The analysis can be modified in a straightforward fashion to use $y_t$ as response, although the resulting upper bounds become larger.
+Second, we consider a constrained version of the penalized Phase-II estimator with an additional side constraint on the $\ell_1$-norm of the regression coefficient.
 Equivalence of the constrained and penalized versions follows from duality of the convex programs.
-The additional side constraint on the regression coefficient is easy to implement in practice (see the discussion after Proposition \ref{prop:elastic-net-fixed-X-E-v2}), and has been used for technical convenience in earlier literature on high-dimensional statistics \citep{powai2012}.
+The additional side constraint on the regression coefficient is easy to implement in practice \citep{agarwal2010fast}, and has been used for technical convenience in earlier literature on high-dimensional statistics \citep{powai2012}.

-We start by presenting in Section \ref{subsec:key-results} three key technical results we developed to address challenges (i) - (iii).
-These are proved in Appendix \ref{sec:technical-lemmas}.
-Coupled with these results, supplementary lemmas \ref{lem:ehat-e} and \ref{lem:conc_S_z} were used to tackle (iv).
-In Sections \ref{subsec:error-phase-I} and \ref{subsec:error-phase-II}, we then use these results to derive finite-sample upper bounds on the Phase-I and Phase-II estimators.